Christophe Sotin

 Pen portrait

 After creating a laboratory in planetary geology and geophysics at University of Paris-Sud Orsay in 1988, Pr.
 Sotin and part of the laboratory moved to University of Nantes (France) in 1993 where the Laboratoire de Planétologie and Géodynamique (LPG) has developed.
 He was hired by NASA Jet Propulsion Laboratory / Caltech in 2007 where he became the Chief Scientist for Solar System Exploration during the period 2012-2020.
 Back in Nantes in January 2021, he applies tools developed for the study of the Earth to interpret data acquired by space mission that have explored planets (Mars and Venus), satellites (Europa, Ganymede, Titan, Enceladus) and dwarf planets (Ceres) and to model the interior structure of exoplanets.
 He was Inter Disciplinary Scientist (IDS) on the Venus-Express mission and Co-I of the Visual and Infrared Mapping Spectrometer (VIMS) onboard the Cassini spacecraft, responsible for the implementation of the Titan observations.
+He was awarded an ERC Advanced grant in 2022 for a project entitled PROMISES (Presence and Role of Organic Matter in Icy Satellites and ExtraSolatr planets)

-• Co-author of more than 250 papers in refereed journals and books.
-Web of science: h-index=60, 12400 citations (December 2021)
+• Co-author of more than 280 papers in refereed journals and books.
+Web of science: h-index=64, 13100 citations (October 2024)

 Education